Your Subtitle text

 3. Confusion about Antiphospholipid Syndrome

-Finally, when Sneddon’s patients do have a positive result on the antiphospholipid antibody tests many doctors will understand them to have Antiphospholipid Syndrome rather than Sneddon’s Syndrome.
-Fortunately, most APS patients are treated with warfarin just as patients diagnosed with Sneddon’s would be.
-Lack of information about the differences between the two diseases does continue to be a problem on two counts, however.
-First, APS is an autoimmune disease and Sneddon’s is not.
 That is to say that, while Sneddon’s is generally treated by rheumatologists, Sneddon’s must be treated by neurologists (or, when autoimmune disease is also present, by a team of rheumatologists and neurologists).
 Second, patients with APS are generally understood to have strokes, not TIA’s or “severe but transient neurological events”.
 Treating a Sneddon’s patient as an APS patient can lead doctors to dismiss the severity and the importance of what patients endure during these episodes.
-Finally, it is generally believed that APS patients will do well with a relatively low level of anticoagulation (INR 2-3), while it is generally believed that Sneddon’s patients need a higher level (INR 3-4).
+Finally, APS patients will generally do well with a relatively low level of anticoagulation (INR 2-3), while it is generally believed that Sneddon’s patients need a higher level (INR 3-4).
 That small difference in treatment protocol can make the difference between disability and ability for a patient who actually has Sneddon’s Syndrome rather than APS.

 Where Can Sneddon’s Patients and their Families Turn for Support?